OWASP/json-sanitizer/README.md

 | `//comments`  | JS style line and block comments are removed.                 |
 | `(...)`       | Grouping parentheses are removed.                             |

 The sanitizer fixes missing punctuation, end quotes, and mismatched or missing close brackets.
 If an input contains only white-space then the valid JSON string `null` is substituted.

 ## Output

 The output is well-formed JSON as defined by
 [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt).
-The output satisfies three additional properties:
+The output satisfies these additional properties:

  * The output will not contain the substring (case-insensitively) `"</script"` so can be embedded inside an HTML script element without further encoding.
  * The output will not contain the substring `"]]>"` so can be embedded inside an XML CDATA section without further encoding.